bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 Create the "Public" and "sc-backup" directories that are going to be shared.
 In the example below we assume that the large Data partition is mounted at /Data .
 The Public directory will be accessible by any user, including anonymous guests but the "sc-backup" directory will only be accessible by user "sc".
+(Note that the "Public" folder may already exist if the Data partiton was already in use by the native Seagate Central firmware.)

     mkdir /Data/Public
     chown nobody:nogroup /Data/Public
     chmod 755 /Data/Public

-    # Assign the "sc" user owner of the backup directory
+    # Create a special backup directory for the "sc" user.
     mkdir /Data/sc-backup
     chown sc:sc /Data/sc-backup/